Cesium-Lab/KitchenInventory/README.md

     - Description
     - Vendor
     - Price
-  - MassItem
+  - Item
-    - Amount driven by mass
+    - Amount driven by mass or volume
+    - "Canonical" amount is mass, with density as conversion
     - Default density ($\rho$) conversion is $1\ g/cm^3$
-  - VolumeItem
-    - Amount driven by volume (e.g. milk)
-  - QuantityItem
+  - CountableItem
     - Amount driven by quantity (e.g. eggs)
+  - Inventory
+    - Stores items in database or table
+    - Can add by strings
   - Recipe
     - List of items required and amounts
     - Informs user of missing items, and how much to get